shirleyobih1/path-cc.github.io/_events/2021-NSF-CCstar-PI-Workshop.md

 {% capture main %}

-<p style="font-size: larger; font-weight: bold;">Register Now for NSF Campus Cyberinfrastructure Workshop Sept 14 - 15 CC* Workshop</p>
+<p style="font-size: larger; font-weight: bold;">Register Now for NSF Campus Cyberinfrastructure (CC*) Workshop Events, Sept 1, Sept 14 - 15 and Sept 21 - 22 </p>

-The 2021 Campus Cyberinfrastructure (CC*) Workshop will be held September 14 - 15, 2021, 9:00am-12:00pm Pacific / 12:00 - 3:00pm Eastern.
+> On September 1 10:30 am – 12:00 pm ET Pre-Workshop Session – “Tips for Submitting a Compelling CC* Proposal”

+This session is targeted to the PIs and project teams of current CC* Planning Grant awards.
+If you are a representative of a planning grant, please plan to attend.
+PIs from other program areas are also invited to join.
+(Note: Sign up to attend when you register for the Workshop.)
+Facilitator: Wendy Huntoon

 The 2021 Campus Cyberinfrastructure (CC*) Workshop builds upon the success of the previous CC* Workshops providing an opportunity for recipients of all active NSF CC* awards to engage with one another, exchange project findings, interact with national cyberinfrastructure experts and collaborate across project areas and project regions.
 Due to the on-going pandemic, the 2021 PI workshop will be conducted virtually.

 The advantage of conducting a virtual workshop is the flexibility of the virtual environment for broader participation of additional CC* award project collaborators such as co-PIs, researchers, and other campus representatives to participate in workshop conversations without the additional time demands and travel expenses for in-person participation.
 Please encourage your project collaborators to register and join us for this meeting.
 Feel free to share this registration link with them.